mobizt/FirebaseClient/README.md

 - The `IDToken` class is for `ID token authorization`, which the `ID token` that obtained from the user authentication process in other applications will be used for Firebase/Google Cloud REST API request.

 - The `CustomAuth` class is for `ID token authorization using service account`.
 The `Service Account` will be used for user authentication and it also provides the `ID token` that uses in the Firebase/Google Cloud REST API requests.
-This allows the client to acess the services on behalf of user with custom `UID`, claims and scopes.
+This allows the client to acess the services on behalf of user with custom `UID` and claims.

+For more details about claims, please visit [Control Access with Custom Claims and Security Rules](https://firebase.google.com/docs/auth/admin/custom-claims).

 The `CustomAuth` class and `ServiceAuth` class which will discus later use the crypto library to sign the JWT token.